 Harsh Environments

 Rugged embedded computing systems that are smartly built and rigorously tested to stand up to the demands of harsh environments.
 That’s the Global American way.

-Kiosks and point of service (POS) computer systems have become part of everyday life—from buying train tickets to renting a DVD or taking a bicycle out for a ride in the city.
+Kiosks and point of sale (POS) computer systems have become part of everyday life—from buying train tickets to renting a DVD or taking a bicycle out for a ride in the city.

+Harsh Environments